cyrill-martin/telegram-test-bot/README.md

 5. Run ``source env/bin/activate`` to activate the virtual environment
 6. Run ``pip3 install -r requirements.txt`` to install the needed Python packages
 7. Run ``python3 bot.py`` to run the bot locally in polling mode
+8. The bot is now **running on your computer** as long as you don't kill the process

-You (and everybody else) can now chat with your bot through the Telegram app.
+**You (and everybody else) can now chat with your bot through the Telegram app.**

 ## Deployment to Heroku

 ### Prerequisites

 1. Create a Heroku app
-2. Make sure to add the the following environment variables to the app:
+2. Make sure to add the following environment variables to the app:
    - BOT_TOKEN={YOUR TELEGRAM BOT TOKEN}
    - BOT_URL={YOUR HEROKU APP URL (incl. the slash at the end)}
    - BOT_MODE=webhook